 What does an HR manager do?

-Having a specialization can help you become an HR manager, but in order to be truly effective in the role, you need to have knowledge of as many human resource functions as possible – and the ability to lead a team.
+The day-to-day role of an HR manager can vary greatly between organizations and industries, in addition to the size of the team they manage.
+Specialization can help you become an HR manager, but to be truly effective in the role, you need to know as many HR functions as possible – and the ability to lead a team.

 How to become an HR manager

 There are a few ways you can set yourself up for success in becoming an HR manager at your desired company.

 Earning an HR certification will put you ahead of other candidates who only come to the table with a bachelor’s degree.
 It’s important to note that most of these certifications do require experience in the field and a paid exam to complete.